-In addition to dorm activities, Boston Ballet School plans optional weekend outings for all residential and commuter students.
+In addition to residence hall activities, Boston Ballet School plans optional weekend outings for all residential and commuter students.
 Members of the residential staff attend the activities as chaperones and all transportation is provided.
 Activities are optional, and spaces are limited and filled on a first come, first served basis.
 Students must pre-purchase tickets to these activities.
 Students have the opportunity to go on any or all of the exciting weekend activities.

 Past SDP Activities have included:

 Day trips to local beaches and Cape Cod

 Performances at Saratoga Performing Arts Center and Jacob's Pillow

 Six Flags and Water Country

 Margaret Tracey, Director, Boston Ballet School